slaaskhq/jobs/_posts/2016-04-14-senior-full-stack-web-developer.markdown

 author_bio: Slaask, Inc. CTO
 ---

-#### Slaask is looking for a web developer to participate in the improvement of its platform!
+#### Looking to do something entirely different with the web development skills you've worked hard to obtain?
+Slaask.com is on the lookout for a web developer to reach new levels of awesomeness with!

 --------------------------------------------

 ### But first, Slaask — what is it?
-It's a startup that was launched one year ago by two chill guys on a mission to strengthen the bond between business and customer thanks to a novel solution: the full livechat experience housed directly inside of Slack.
-That's it.
-Why didn't somebody think of this before?
+It's a startup that was launched one year ago by two pretty chill guys on a mission to strengthen the bond between business and customer.
+Their idea?
+To create the full experience of live chat conducted directly from within Slack.

-*If you don't know what Slack is, definitely check them out: [http://slack.com](http://slack.com).
+*If you don't know what Slack is, definitely give them a look: [http://slack.com](http://slack.com).
 You'll see for yourself, it's magic.*

 ### Opportunity:
-You'll be a part of a tight team consisting of between three and four other developers.
+You'll be a part of a tight team consisting of between two and three other developers.
 You'll be working alongside one of the two co-founders and be directly involved in important company matters.
-We've got plenty of projects in the pipeline, and it will be all hands on deck for the unforeseeable future.
-This includes: frontend, backend (Ruby on Rails, NodeJS, Golang), and if you're UI/UX-savvy there's no telling what cool missions we might be throwing your way.
+We've got loads of projects in the pipeline and it will be all hands on deck going forward.
+Pertinent skills include frontend, backend (Ruby on Rails, NodeJS, golang), and if you're UI/UX-savvy all the better.

 ### Environment:
-Just footsteps from the Euratechnologies tech hub, in a friendly, relaxed and stimulating atmosphere.
-It's an ideal spot if the startup atmosphere appeals to you.
+Just footsteps from the [Euratechnologies](http://www.dailymotion.com/video/xlcd2l_visite-virtuelle-euratechnologies_tech) tech hub, in a friendly, relaxed and stimulating atmosphere.
+It's an ideal spot if the midsize startup atmosphere appeals to you.

 ### Conditions:
-If you're considering applying, keep in mind we're strongly considering candidates who:
+You'll probably love working with us if you:

-- Are motivated by the project itself, as well as the entrepreneurial spirit in general!
+- are motivated by the project itself,
+- have an entrepreneurial spirit
+- are looking for a more stimulating and constantly changing work environment
-- Keep a large collection of hats ;) We're looking for those who thrive in a multifaceted position and are able to react swiftly to unexpected shifts in responsibility.
+- love hats ; ) that is, thrive in a flexible working environment prone to sudden and frequent shifts in responsibility
-- Are both responsible and rigorous: earn the respect and freedom you deserve as an employee by showing you've got things under control
-I had to take some creative liberties with the last line for it to make sense and be impactful.
-Does that work for you?
-- Can hold their own in the English language.
-Due to our international customer base, good English skills will definitely come in handy :wink:
+- can hold your own in the English language*

+*Due to our international customer base, English will definitely come in handy :wink:

 ### The Full Monty: